BianorAraujo/BianorAraujo/README.md

 I'm a full stack developer with over 10 years of experience.

-Microsoft .net and web developer is my main skill.
+Microsoft .net and web developer are my main skill.

 #### New Skills